maitag/peote-event/README.md

 It queues all `PeoteEvents` and runs the callbacks somwhat later in time.

 The first parameter defines the maximum delay-time in seconds for all time-events.
-The second parameter defines the precision of the scheduler in steps-per-seconds.
+The second parameter defines the precision of the scheduler in steps-per-seconds:

-Take care of these values, internally it will create a great ringbuffer with a
-size of `maxSeconds * stepsPerSecond + 1` to store all events related to a specific timestep.
 ```
 var timeslicer:PeoteTimeslicer<String> = new PeoteTimeslicer<String>(60, 10);
 timeslicer.start();
 ```
+Take care of these values, internally it will create a great ringbuffer with a
+size of `maxSeconds * stepsPerSecond + 1` to store all events related to a specific timestep.

-Use the `sendTimeEvent` method together with a running `timeslicer`-object to send the event after a `delay`.
+Use the `sendTimeEvent` method together with a running `timeslicer`-object to send the event after a `delay`:
 ```
-b.sendTimeEvent ( 1, "message from b", timeslicer, 3.5 ); // in 3.5 seconds b will send an event with number 1
+b.sendTimeEvent ( 1, "message from b", timeslicer, 3.5 );
 ```
 in this case the `recieveEvent` function of object `a` is called by the timeslicer `3.5` seconds later.